 The research Schmitt conducted was a group effort.
 Although he recorded and saved research ideas when they occurred to him, Schmitt pursued his ideas with his team of scientists and his colleagues.
 The reading lists Schmitt produced for his research unit, unit meeting notes, information about unit members, information on shipments of squid (on which so much of the research took place), research photographs and notes, and the large reprint file he gathered and retained on ultrastructure all point to the dynamics and centrality of the group process in Schmitt's research.

 Schmitt wrote many scientific articles based on his research, and he lectured to both scientific and lay audiences.
-He had a talent for being able to communicate his findings both to his colleagues and to non-scientists.
 A church-going man, Schmitt gave many lectures to church-related audiences during the early l960s in which he explained and defended the scientific theory of evolution.

 - Schmitt, Francis Otto, 1903-1995 (Person)